Andrettin/Wyrmsun/readme.txt

 - Provinces now have worker units, who contribute to the province's labor pool (used for producing resources).
 - New food resources: grain and mushrooms (contrary to other resources, food is stored by the province, not by the faction).
 - When a province accumulates 1000 food, its population will grow, with the creation of a new worker.
+- Training military units now requires a worker (you cannot however take the last worker unit away from a province).
+- The Wood Plow and Iron-Tipped Wood Plow technologies are now researchable in grand strategy mode (each provides +100% to food production).

 * Maps
 - Improvements to the generation of the Belfort, Braga, Malmo, Novgorod, Oderzo, Regensburg, Salzburg and Tanais maps.